RowdyVoyeur/m8c-rpi4-module/README.md

 # M8C Module for Patchbox OS

 ## Introduction
-This is a module for Patchbox OS to autostart m8c-rpi4.
-It's still a work in progress and does not work yet as intended.
+This is a module for Patchbox OS to autostart m8c-rpi4 on boot.
+Therefore, it should be used together with [m8c-rpi4](https://github.com/RowdyVoyeur/m8c-rpi4).

 ## Install